Perspicacity11/MakersWk7-JavascriptWebApps/contents/09_adding_new_note.md

 ## Troubleshooting common problems

+* If, when running the test, you're getting an error such as `document is not defined` or `Cannot read property 'appendChild' of null` — make sure you've setup the test like in the provided exemplar.
 * If the number of elements returned by `document.querySelectorAll` is still zero after implementing the new method — did you make sure to set the HTML class `note` on the new elements?